klavins/LeanBook/md/src/InductiveTypes.md

 **Pattern Matching and Induction:** To prove properties above objects of a given type, it is useful to apply induction on the structure of the object.
 For example, a natural number is either zero, or it is the successor of some other natural number.
 To prove a statement about natural numbers one would like support for pattern matching on the way the number was constructed.

 **Termination:** As we have seem, operations on terms of a given type in the pure lambda calculus are not guaranteed to terminate.
-However, we will see that all terms of a given inductive type support _structural recursion_: We can define functions on that break the term into smaller pieces which eventual lead to indivisible elements, at which point the function terminates.
+However, we will see that all terms of a given inductive type support _structural recursion_: We can define functions on that break the term into smaller pieces which eventually lead to indivisible elements, at which point the function terminates.

 Thus, Lean and other type theoretic languages include a way to define types inductively.
 One lists all the ways to construct objects of a given type.
 Lean then provides a powerful pattern matching capability that can be used in definitions and theorems when operating or reasoning on an object defined inductively.